 Hurricane windows have less insulation and are created to resist wind damage.
 While still a better alternative than plywood, you will need to protect your hurricane windows from debris.
 Impact windows protect against projectiles and intruders.
 They also do wonders for protecting against noise.

-It’s recommended to doublecheck what you are paying for in terms of installations.
+We recommend to doublecheck what you are paying for in terms of installations.
 Make sure you observe the workmanship done, especially the sealing of joints.
-It’s important that you see consistency in how the project is completed.
+It’s important that you see consistency in how the contractors complete the project.
 Upon hiring a contractor, it’s critical to make sure that there is a warranty should anything in the process go awry.
 At ASP Windows and Doors we specialize in retrofit and new construction installation for residential, commercial, and high-rise projects.
 We provide transparency and peace of mind as we are licensed, insured, and notable as one of the best providers in South Florida.
 For any questions on what to look for in the installation process, please contact us for a free quote.